 Keyboard controllers are usually used to send information about the pitches of notes.
 Their main job is to send MIDI data to sound sources outside the computer.
 You may get controller keyboards with anything from 25 keys up to 88 keys.
 Some even provide a port for a footswitch and an expression pedal.

-MIDI keyboards have keys and other controls.
-For instance, most MIDI controller keyboards have knobs and sliders that can be set up to change different settings.
+MIDI keyboards have keys and other controls, such as knobs and sliders, that can be set up to change different settings.
 Also, many have a drum or sample pad that they play with their fingers to imitate a drum kit or trigger samples in the studio or onstage.
 Keep an eye out for the pitch and modulation wheels.

 It is important to remember that a controller keyboard doesn’t make any sound.
 So, if you buy one thinking it will work like a standard keyboard or synthesizer, you will be very disappointed.